department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/012024-accessible-submission-download/research-plan.md

 # DRAFT /  Research Plan for Decision Review Team, Accessible Copy of Completed Submission, Jan 2024
 ## Background
-In this exploratory study, we seek to understand how Veterans that use screen readers review and save a copy of their completed form.
+In this exploratory study, we seek to understand how Veterans that use assistive technology to review and save a copy of their completed form.
 We hope the results from the study will help inform accessibility best practices for our team going forward.

-We believe it is important to help Veterans using screen readers to access a record of their online submissions.
+We believe it is important to help Veterans using assistive technology to access a record of their online submissions.

 Participants will walk through a code prototype on staging.